allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 The area on which incident particles will be simulated is automatically inferred from the total setup size, and the next larger set of tabulated data available is selected.
 Data are tabulated for areas of 1m, 3m, 10m, 30m, 100m, and 300m.
 Particles outside the selected window are dropped.

+The first shower particle arriving in the event has a timestamp of `0ns`, all subsequent particles of the same shower have the appropriate spacing in time.
+It should be noted that the time difference between the arrival of different particles of the same shower can amount up to hundreds of microseconds.
+If this behavior is not desired, all particle timestamps can be forced to `0ns` by enabling the `reset_particle_time` switch.

 ### Dependencies

 This module inherits from and therefore requires the *DepositionGeant4* module as well as an installation Geant4.